Phonics activities to do at home.

-4. Finding things: Initial phonemes
+4. Finding things: Initial sounds

 Spread a few pictures out in the middle of the circle.
 Then ask the children to find those pictures whose names start with the initial sound on which they have just been working.
-As each picture is found, the child is to say its name and initial phoneme as before (e.g., f-f-f-f-ish, /f-f-f-f/, fish).
+As each picture is found, the child is to say its name and initial sound as before (e.g., f-f-f-f-ish, /f-f-f-f/, fish).

 5. Word pairs I: Take a sound away

-To help the children to separate the sounds of words from their meanings.
+This activity helps the children to separate the sounds of words from their meanings.

 By showing the children that if the initial phoneme of a word is removed a totally different word may result, this activity further helps children to separate the sounds of words from their meanings.
 With the children seated in a circle, explain that sometimes when you take a sound away from a word, you end up with a totally different word.